vacp2p/rfc/content/docs/rfcs/70/README.md

 - For the information retrieval, the algorithm MUST include a access control mechanisms to restrict who can call the set and get functions.
 - One SHOULD include event logs to track changes in public keys.
 - The curve Curve448 MUST be chosen as the elliptic curve, since it offers a higher security level: 224-bit security instead of the 128-bit security provided by X25519.
+- Although it is suggested using curve448 for security reasons, the ADKG relies in curve25519.
+One may be tempted to consider modifying the implementation of the authors to use curve448, but they use the Ristretto algorithm (to avoid potential attacks).
+Modifying the implementation would imply more problems since Ristretto cannot be applied to curve448.
+Hence, we should use curve25519 instead of curve448 (it would imply minor changes in our proposal).
 - Concerning the hardness of the ADKG, the proposal lies on the Discrete Logarithm assumption.

 # Copyright